cloudpedagogy/cloudpedagogy-books/ethics/generative-ai-ethics-meaning-authorship-governance/README.md

 ---

+## Disclaimer

+This book is provided for educational and informational purposes only.
+For full licensing and disclaimer terms, see the repository root README.

+---

 ## About CloudPedagogy

 CloudPedagogy develops open, governance-aware resources for building responsible AI capability across education, research, and public service.